mcastling/mcastling.github.io/NUItutorials/animation.md

 public void AnimateBy(View target, string property, object relativeValue, AlphaFunction alphaFunction = null)
 ~~~

-_target_        The target object to animate
-_property_      The target property to animate, can be enum or string
-_relativeValue_ The property value will change by this amount
-_alphaFunction_ The alpha function to apply

 ~~~{.cs}
 public void AnimateBy(View target, string property, object relativeValue, int startTime, int endTime, AlphaFunction alphaFunction = null)
 ~~~